Lowest-scoring Super Bowl in NFL history: Which game had fewest points scored?

-Without attempting to put the kiss of death on this current Super Bowl, we round of a bunch of games with even less to shout about.
+Without attempting to put the kiss of death on this current Super Bowl, and while trying to inspire a second-half rally, we round up a bunch of games with even less to shout about.

 RadioTimes.com brings you the lowest scoring Super Bowls in history.